mother4ker/mother4ker.github.io/_posts/2018-2-17-warm-fucking-milk.md

 ## 3 Gratitudes

-I am grateful for the Belgian hacker who helped me track down the sick fuck exploiting me online.
+I am grateful for the hacker who helped me track down the sick fuck exploiting me online.

 I am grateful for my friend Megan, who has also been through this shit before and has proven to be a huge help to me.

 I am thanful for this Instagram post I saw today because as fucked as this situation is, laughing about it helps an awful lot.
-I am also thankful for the BADASS army that posted it, because they have given me hope that this is not forever -even though it kind of is.
+I am also thankful for the Folks who posted it, because they have given me hope that this is not forever -even though it kind of is.

 [![Nudes](https://github.com/kdawgy/kdawgy.github.io/blob/master/_posts/assets/noodz.jpeg?raw=true)](https://www.instagram.com/p/BfG1xbFj1AM/?taken-by=thebadass_army)